Kyra Sedgwick Says Kevin Bacon Gave Her an 'Agonizing' Bikini Wax

-Kyra Sedgwick Says Husband Kevin Bacon Gave Her an 'Agonizing' Quarantine Bikini Wax
+Kyra Sedgwick Says Husband Kevin Bacon Gave Her an 'Agonizing' Bikini Wax in Quarantine

 Desperate times call for desperate measures!
 Kevin Bacon and Kyra Sedgwick have taken their grooming into their own hands, and the result hasn't always been pleasant.

-On Tuesday's Jimmy Kimmel Live, Sedgwick, 55, opened up about attempting her own at-home bikini wax with the help of her 62-year-old actor husband.
+On Tuesday's Jimmy Kimmel Live, the 55-year-old actress opened up about attempting her own at-home bikini wax with the help of her 62-year-old actor husband.

 Despite reading the directions, they found out that a bikini wax wasn't quite as simple as it seemed.